Membership sites can get complicated. There can be a lot of moving parts. A lot of… plumbing.

-I'm switching all my forms to WP Fluent Form.
+I’m switching all my forms to Fluent Forms.

 I think FluentForms has a superior interface on the backend.
 It is simply easier to use.
 Not only that, it comes with all the capability that you would need an Elite license to Gravity Forms to get.
 It all comes with FluentForms.
 Done.
 FluentForms also has an integration with Elementor.

 FluentForms is my new favorite forms plug-in for Wordpress.
 I’ll do a full review of it soon. 🙂

 Yes, I use ConvertBox inside THE LAB, too.